The Car Accident Whiplash Settlement Process

 - The Demand Letter -- You or your attorney send a demand letter with your description of the accident, the injuries you suffered, and the documentation of your damages.

 At this point the insurance adjuster may agree to your terms, disagree in part or in whole, or send a counteroffer.
 The parties will then continue to exchange documents and statements until a mutually acceptable amount is determined or a stalemate is reached.
 If an agreement can't be reached the claim will need to be pursued in court.

 The car accident whiplash settlement process has a number of significant pitfalls that can result in financial losses.
-A competent lawyer can help guide you through the process and ensure that you are fairly compensated for your injuries.
-Contact a local attorney to schedule a free case evaluation to review your accident and claims.
+A competent lawyer can help guide you through the process and ensure that you're fairly compensated for your injuries.
+Contact a local motor vehicle accident attorney today to review your accident and claims.

 Contact a qualified auto accident attorney to make sure your rights are protected.